The Road by Cormac McCarthy

 I always love books that not only draw me in, but surprise me.
 The ending of Ender's Game caught me off guard.
 It went a way I did not expect and I was very pleased with it.
 I had been worried that the end would be abrupt or that the story would continue in a sequel.
 There certainly are plenty of sequels, but it was not necessary to have the sequel to enjoy this book, it stands very well on its own.
 I don't know if I will read those sequels because it is hard to find them on audio and I get the strong impression that this is a series that wasn't intended to be a series, but now Orson Scott Card doesn't know how to get out of the world he created.
 Not to mention the personal problems I have with his philosophy and character.
 Furthermore, I think of it a lot like the Dune series, it was a good idea, but nothing will top the original and so I'm not sure it is worth pursuing all of the sequels and spin-offs.

-My only complaints about the book is that some of the futuristic technology seems outdated now that we live two decades into the real future and that as slow as realistic as space travel is (view spoiler).
+My only complaints about the book is that some of the futuristic technology seems outdated now that we live two decades into the real future and that as slow as realistic as space travel is (view spoiler)[Ender seems to be able to take a long break back on Earth before doing his duty and yet none of this seems to affect the timeline of the coming battle/invasion (hide spoiler)].

 PS- The movie wasn't bad, it just moved too fast and glossed over a lot of parts, some of which were important I think.
 However, I did like that they took time to address in more detail than the book that there is a moral and ethical dilemma with training children to fight wars.</["br"]></["br"]></["br"]></["br"]>